 Pascale Petit was born in Paris, grew up in France and Wales and lives in Cornwall.
 She is of French/Welsh/Indian heritage.
 Her eighth collection, Tiger Girl, from Bloodaxe in 2020, won an RSL Literature Matters Award while in progress.
 Her seventh poetry collection Mama Amazonica, published by Bloodaxe in 2017, won the 2018 RSL Ondaatje Prize, was a Poetry Book Society Choice, and was shortlisted for the Roehampton Poetry Prize.
-Petit’s sixth collection, Fauverie (Seren, 2014), was shortlisted for the TS Eliot Prize.
-A portfolio of poems from this book won the 2013 Manchester Poetry Prize.
+Petit’s sixth collection, Fauverie (Seren, 2014), was her fourth to be shortlisted for the T. S. Eliot Prize and a portfolio of poems from this book won the 2013 Manchester Poetry Prize.
 In 2018 she was appointed as Fellow of the Royal Society of Literature.
-In 2015 she received a Cholmondeley Award from the Society of Authors and was the chair of the judges for the 2015 TS Eliot Prize.
+In 2015 she received a Cholmondeley Award from the Society of Authors and was the chair of the judges for the T. S. Eliot Prize.
 Her books have been translated into Spanish, Chinese, Serbian and French.
+She is widely travelled in the Peruvian and Venezuelan Amazon, India, China, Kazakhstan, Nepal, and Mexico.

 Petit has received six major awards from Arts Council England.
 The Zoo Father was a Poetry Book Society Recommendation.
 A poem from the book, ‘The Strait-Jackets’, was shortlisted for a Forward Prize.
-She was Poetry Editor of Poetry London from 1989 to 2005 and is a co-founding tutor of The Poetry School.
+She was Poetry Editor of Poetry London from 1989 to 2005 and was a co-founding tutor of The Poetry School.
 She has co-edited Tying the Song (Enitharmon, 2000) the first anthology from The Poetry School.
-Her poems have been broadcast on BBC Radio 3 and 4, The Poetry Archive and ABC Radio National, and published widely in journals around the world, including in Poetry, Poetry Review, American Poetry Review and Quadrant.
+Her poems have been broadcast on BBC Radio 3 and 4, The Poetry Archive and Australia’s ABC Radio National, and published widely in journals around the world, including in Poetry, The Poetry Review, American Poetry Review and Quadrant.
 They have been translated into eighteen languages.
 She taught popular poetry courses in the galleries at Tate Modern for nine years and was the Royal Literary Fund Fellow at the Courtauld Institute of Art 2011-12.
 She was the 2017/18 Jerwood Arvon Poetry Mentor and tutors courses for Arvon and Ty Newydd.

 Petit has translated poems by Yang Lian, Zhai Yongming, Wang Xiaoni, Xiao Kaiyu, Xi Chuan, Zhou Zan and Amir Or.
-She is widely travelled in the Venezuelan Amazon, China, Kazakhstan, Nepal, and Mexico.
-She has given readings nationally and internationally, including at Tampico International Literature Festival in Mexico, Yellow Mountain Festival in China, Sha’ar Poetry Festival in Israel, Estonia, Lithuania, Kazakhstan, Kathmandu, Belgrade and America, and at numerous UK venues including Tate Modern, Royal Festival Hall, the British Museum, Ways With Words, Aldeburgh, Ledbury, Cheltenham, StAnza and Hay Festivals.
+She has given readings nationally and internationally, including at Tampico International Literature Festival in Mexico, Yellow Mountain Festival in China, Sha’ar Poetry Festival in Israel, Estonia, Lithuania, Kazakhstan, Kathmandu, Belgrade and America, and at numerous UK venues including Tate Modern, Royal Festival Hall, The British Museum, Ways With Words, Aldeburgh, Ledbury, Cheltenham, StAnza and Hay Festivals.
 She spent the first part of her life as a sculptor and trained at the Royal College of Art.
 As an artist she held numerous exhibitions, including on London Underground, in the Natural History Museum, London, Arnolfini Bristol, Ferenz Gallery Hull, and participated in the feminist touring exhibition Pandora’s Box in 1984–5.